What Is The Stock Replenishment Process & Why Is It Important?

 Lower shipping costs

 Has your company ever divided a single order into multiple shipments?
-Then, you probably understand how expensive split shipment can be.
+Then, you probably understand how expensive split shipments can be.

 The total costs of breaking orders into multiple shipments can sometimes be double or even triple what you'd pay to send a single package (as expertly estimated by the team over at ShipBob).